effieVision/DM-UY-2193-A/README.md

 ## Course Description

 In this course, students focus on client-side programming.
-Assignments are arranged in sequence to enable the production of a website of professional quality in design and production.
+Assignments are arranged in sequence to enable the production of a website of professional quality in design and production, or push The Web as an abstract medium.
 This studio stresses interactivity, usability, and the quality and appropriateness of look and feel.

 This course will provide a basic understanding of the methods and techniques of developing a simple to moderately complex web site.
 Using the current standard web page language, students will be instructed on creating and maintaining a simple web site using HTML5, CSS3, JavaScript and various external libraries.